whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 03 - Healthy Nations Share Three Core Spiritual Practices

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #3<br/>Gratitude for the nonhumans' gifts</div>
 </b><div class="rev-act-body">Cultivating a practical, aware gratitude begins with noticing the gifts you receive.
 To start, go outside and find a nonhuman to observe closely, and ask what its gifts are.<br/><br/>For example, if you observed a tree, you would ask: how does the tree benefit all the life around it, including you?
 One way to find out is to ask "what would be different if the tree weren't there?"
 Does the tree provide nest sites for birds?
 Does it give you privacy or provide beautiful greenery?
 Does it hold the soil in place to prevent erosion?
-Notice every gift that you can, and practice feeling grateful for them.</div></div>
+Notice all the gifts that you can, and practice feeling grateful for them.</div></div>